Luanjie-Dong/Luanjie-Dong/README.md

 - **Temp Finance Executive at Gardens By the Bay** (20 February 2023 - 30 June 2023)
   - Utilized Microsoft Excel for data cleaning and analysis.
   - Collaborated with senior management to investigate and resolve variances in account receivables.
+  -
+## Hackathons

+- **Nomura TRAILBLAZER AI** Challenge 2024 (July 2024)
+  - Secured 2nd place with the project ESGeePeeTee, an ESG analysis tool using real-time news data and advanced ML techniques for robust ESG score predictions.

+- **DSTA BrainHack (TIL-AI) 2024**
+  - Built and trained NLP and ASR models, and developed skills in text data preprocessing and ASR model development.

+- **NUS Rightship Hackathon 2024**
+  - Developed a baseline assessment of GHG emissions and evaluated the impact of electrification on emissions reduction using GeoPandas and Pandas.

 ## Projects